 Get inspired: Bacon, Potato & Egg Breakfast Casserole

-5. Frozen Chocolate Croissants
+5. Frozen Chocolate Croissants, $4 for four

 For the mornings you want a breakfast that's totally indulgent, frozen chocolate croissants hit the mark every time.
 Extra bonus points for the convenience factor as well.
 This is one item to keep stashed in the freezer at all times.

 If, like me, you have a thing for jam, TJ's fig butter will knock your socks off.
 It's super spreadable and loaded with fresh figgy flavor.
 Add a dollop or swipe to the usual suspects like toast, waffles, oatmeal, and yogurt parfaits, or use it as an unexpected sweet finishing touch for savory breakfast sandwiches.